VirtualGrasp not only provides solutions to grasp interaction, but also for push interactions.

 For example image above shows the push direction transform added to the red button.
 The blue arrow (zaxis of this transform) specifies the approach direction.
 So when index finger is approaching from bottom to the button, opposite to the blue arrow, the object will not be selected for push.

 Once an object is selected, a push on the object will be triggered when the finger tip touches the pushing surface.
 The pushable object’s movement is then controlled by sensor controlled finger tip position through joint articulation.
 In other words, the finger tip is “dragging” the object to move to the allowed direction by joint articulation setup.
-This way an object (like a button) can be “pushed down” as shown in the video below, or “slided” on a surface as shown on the rectangular button with planar joint (see pad with planar joint buttons).
+This way an object (like a button) can be “pushed down”, or “slided” on a surface as shown on the rectangular button with planar joint (see pad with planar joint buttons).

 How to Setup Push Without Physics